cowlicks/blind-salaries/README.md

-Protocol for anonymous salary reporting based on an e-voting scheme.
+This package implements a protocol for anonymous salary reporting based on an e-voting scheme.

 Suppose a group of N employees want to compare their pay by revealing how much they make.
 But each employee doesn't want the others to know what her individual salary is.

+They could try getting everyone to post their salary annonymously in some forum, like on a google doc through tor.
+But then there would be no way of verifying what was posted  actually came from an employee.
+Or employees could post multiple times.

 Here are some requirements they want:
 * Anonymity.
 No one can associate a reported salary with an employee.